kellenpetersen/kellenpetersen.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate in Statistical Sciences at the [University of Toronto](http://www.utstat.utoronto.ca) under the supervision of [Jeff Rosenthal](http://probability.ca/jeff/).
 I am also a graduate student affiliate at the [Vector Institute](https://vectorinstitute.ai).
 I have been exploring many statistical learning algorithms during the last few years.
 More recently, I am focusing my work on Probabilistic Graphical Models and Variational Autoencoders (VAE).
 I have a strong research interest towards explainable A.I. and model interpretability.
-I am also interested in video game applications such as Procedural Content Generation and Believeble A.I.
+I am also interested in video game applications such as Procedural Content Generation.

 About the website